 Individual therapy sessions consist of 45-60 minute sessions, often once per week.

 Relationships can be difficult.
 Whether you are a new couple, or have been together for many years, issues can arise that result in a breakdown of communication, compromise intimacy, or challenge trust in each other.
 A lot of times, these issues are related to unmet needs.
 Therapy is an excellent opportunity to discuss the difficulties and receive professional guidance and feedback.
 In addition, therapy allows the time, energy, and safe space to discuss both sides of the relationship.

 Many times, especially when working with children or adolescents, family therapy may be necessary.
 An issue for one family member may be the symptom of a larger family problem.
 Only treating one family member is like putting a band-aid on a cut requiring stitches.
 Any change in one family member will affect the family as a whole and each family member individually.
 Family therapy provides the space to discuss these changes and how they affect one or many family members within the family system.

 Research shows that children and adolescents can both benefit from therapy.
 We use a multitude of creative modalities and interventions to engage the child or adolescent in the therapeutic process.
-Although the child or adolescent may be our client, we still know that therapy works best when there is parental involvement.
+Although the child or adolescent may be our client, we still know that therapy works best with parental involvement.
 A child or adolescent must be treated within the family system.
 At the beginning or ending of the session, I will meet with the parent to provide an update and any suggestions regarding the child, while still respecting the child’s privacy.